vilenic/tceh/README.md

 # tceh
 Educational

-Just a collection of homework assignments while studying programming and Python.
+A collection of homework assignments while studying programming and Python. ction of homework assignments while studying programming and Python